1. What is private health insurance and how does it work?

 2. Do I have an excess?

 Your Certificate of Cover will tell you if you have an excess and how much it is.
 Excesses are applicable per person, per policy year.
-For further information on how your excess is applied, please refer to your Membership Handbook.

 3. How do I make a claim?